mithray/bashba/commands.md

-I believe there is a need to make a unified meta system of linux commands.
 This command set must be able to do anything that can be done with an ordinary set of linux commands, but they should be intuitive and easier to learn grok quickly.

 rules